pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-a-pulumi-project/index.md

-This command creates all the files we need, initializes a new stack named `dev` (an instance of our project), and installs the needed package dependencies from PyPi.
+This command creates all the files we need, initializes a new stack named `dev` (an instance of our project), and installs the needed package dependencies from [PyPI](https://pypi.org/), the Python Package Index.

-## Inspect Your New Project
+## Inspect your new project

-Our project is comprised of multiple files:
+The basic Python project created by `pulumi new` is comprised of multiple files:

 * **`__main__.py`**: your program's main entrypoint file
 * **`requirements.txt`**: your project's Python dependency information
 * **`Pulumi.yaml`**: your project's metadata, containing its name and language
 * **`venv`**: a [virtualenv](https://pypi.org/project/virtualenv/) for your project

-Run `cat __main__.py` to see the contents of your project's empty program:
+Use the command `cat __main__.py` to see the contents of your project's empty
+program:

 ```python
 """A Python Pulumi program"""